Table of Contents

 What Is Public Key Infrastructure (PKI)?

-- Confidentiality: Ensuring that only authorized parties can access the data.
+- Confidentiality: Ensures that only authorized individuals have access to sensitive data.

-- Integrity: Guaranteeing that the data has not been altered during transmission.
+- Integrity: Guarantees that data remains unchanged during transmission.

-- Authenticity: Verifying the data’s origin to confirm it comes from a legitimate source.
+- Authenticity: Verifies the origin of the data, confirming it is from a legitimate source.

 Key Components of Public Key Infrastructure (PKI)

-- Digital Certificates: A digital certificate is a digital document that binds a public key to an entity (such as an individual, organization, or device).
-It serves as an electronic form of identification issued by a trusted third party known as a certificate authority (CA).
-The digital certificate contains information about the owner, the public key, the expiration date, and the CA’s digital signature to verify its authenticity.
+- Digital Certificates: These electronic documents link a public key to an entity (such as an individual, organization, or device).
+Digital certificates issued by a trusted third party known as a Certificate Authority (CA), contain the owner’s information, the public key, expiration dates, and the CA’s digital signature to verify authenticity.

-- Certificate Authority (CA): A CA is a trusted entity responsible for issuing, revoking, and managing digital certificates.
-It assesses the identity of certificate applicants before issuing certificates, hence establishing a chain of trust.
+- Certificate Authority (CA): A CA is a trusted entity responsible for issuing, managing, and revoking digital certificates.
+It verifies the identity of certificate applicants, creating a chain of trust that allows users to verify each other’s identities securely.

-- Registration Authority (RA): The RA aids the CA in the identity verification procedure.
-It gathers and validates identity information from certificate applicants before forwarding it to the CA for certificate issuance.
+- Registration Authority (RA): The RA supports the CA by handling the identity verification process.
+It collects and validates identity details from certificate applicants before sending them to the CA for certificate issuance.

 How Does Public Key Infrastructure (PKI) Work?